xarray-contrib/xarray.dev/src/posts/introducing-pint-xarray/index.md

 ## CF-compliant units for geosciences with cf-xarray

 Different fields tend to have different niche conventions about how certain units are defined.
-By default, pint doesn't understand all the unusual units and conventions we use in geosciences.
+By default, Pint doesn't understand all the unusual units and conventions we use in geosciences.
-But [pint is customisable](https://pint.readthedocs.io/en/stable/defining.html), and with the help of [cf-xarray](https://github.com/xarray-contrib/cf-xarray) we can teach it about these geoscience-specific units.
+But [Pint is customisable](https://pint.readthedocs.io/en/stable/defining.html), and with the help of [cf-xarray](https://github.com/xarray-contrib/cf-xarray) we can teach it about these geoscience-specific units.

 If we `import cf_xarray.units` (before `import pint_xarray`) then we can `quantify` example climate data from the [Pangeo Project's CMIP6 catalog](https://pangeo-data.github.io/pangeo-cmip6-cloud/):